-Apple iPhone sales return to growth, pushing profits above expectations
+Apple iPhone back to growth after a year's slump; China virus adds uncertainty

-(Reuters) - Apple Inc (AAPL.O) on Tuesday reported sales and profits for the holiday shopping quarter above Wall Street expectations, powered by a rise in iPhone sales for the first time in a year and soaring demand for add-ons like AirPods wireless headphones.
+Apple Inc (AAPL.O) on Tuesday reported sales and profits for the holiday shopping quarter above Wall Street expectations, powered by a rise in iPhone sales for the first time in a year and soaring demand for add-ons like AirPods wireless headphones.

-But even though Apple executives set a new target of 600 million paid subscribers on its platform by the end of calendar 2020, the company’s closely watched services business, which includes its new Apple TV+ streaming offering, missed Wall Street’s targets.
-Apple’s total number of installed devices grew by 100 million to more than 1.5 billion over the past year.
+The strong performance outweighed concern about the coronavirus in China, a major market as well as manufacturing hub for Apple, and a slight revenue miss in the company’s closely watched services business, which includes the new Apple TV+ streaming offering.

 Apple gave a revenue forecast for the quarter ending in March above Wall Street expectations.

-But Chief Executive Tim Cook told Reuters the company was using a wider-than-normal prediction range because of the uncertainty created by the coronavirus outbreak in China, where many of Apple’s suppliers are based.
-Cook said executives plan to discuss more details of how the virus will affect Apple’s supply chain on the company’s conference call with investors.
+Chief Executive Tim Cook told Reuters the company was using a wider-than-normal prediction range because of the uncertainty created by the coronavirus outbreak in China.
+Cook said Apple has shut one store in China and reduced hours at others and is restricting employee travel due to the virus.

-Apple shares rose 2.7% to $326.15 in after-hours trading after the results were announced.
+“We have limited travel to business-critical situations as of last week,” he said.
+“The situation is emerging and we’re still gathering lots of data points and monitoring it very closely.”

+Apple has suppliers in the Wuhan area, the heart of the outbreak, but has alternatives, Cook said.
+He said that factories outside Wuhan area also faced delayed reopenings after the Lunar New Year holiday until Feb.
+10, but that Apple has tried to account for the delayed restart of work in its wider revenue forecast.

 Apple posted $91.8 billion in revenue for the quarter ended Dec.
 28, compared with analyst estimates of $88.5 billion, according to IBES data from Refinitiv.
 The company forecast $63.0 billion to $67.0 billion in revenue for the quarter ending in March, ahead of estimates of $62.4 billion, showing it believes that its phones and other devices such as AirPods wireless headphones will continue to sell well during what is often a slow time of year.